AmosNimos/tcg-term/task_list.md

 20. Keyword ability.
 21. The option to save deck.
 22. More complex card effect.
-23. The option to modify and create your own deck.
+23. The option to modify and build your own deck.
+24. More complex game AI.

 ## general task